puckel/docker-airflow/README.md

 * Install [Docker Compose](https://docs.docker.com/compose/install/)
 * Following the Airflow release from [Python Package Index](https://pypi.python.org/pypi/apache-airflow)

+/!\ If you want to use Airflow using Python 2, use TAG [1.8.1](https://github.com/puckel/docker-airflow/releases/tag/1.8.1)

 ## Installation

 Pull the image from the Docker repository.